 Providing the Secretary of State's office with a list of the names and addresses of each of the officers of the Alliance as may be required by law.

-Serving as chairman of the Information/Education Committee.
+Serving as chair of the Information/Education Committee.

 Performing other responsibilities as may be assigned to him/her by the President.